paul-london/Bioinformatics/Biopython_FASTA_Processing/README.md

 - Parses and extracts sequences from GenBank and FASTA files
 - Detects longest ORFs in all 3 reading frames (with customizable start/stop codons)
-- Counts instances of n-basepair repeats.
+- Counts instances of *n*-basepair repeats.
 - Supports batch analysis of multiple sequences
 - Outputs ORF length, position, and frame information